runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 The southeast region is the hearland of the empire, extending well into the mountains.
 The central-southern valleys have been part of the empire since the first dynasty, and at this point are culturally very similar.
 The westmost island of Kita Lau has been part of the empire for a similar amount of time, although it is still quite culturally distinct, especially the east coast.
 The northern reaches of the continent were only absorbed during the early part of the second dynasty, and there are still some tensions between this region and the heartland.
+The northenmost communities are still effectively independant.
-The western plains are likewise a recent addition.
+The western plains are likewise a recent addition, and are treated more as a colony than as an integrated part of the Empire.

-Northern reaches were absorbed by the empire in the early period of the second dynasty.

 ### [Xhal Nations](./xhal_nations)
 (Æl’xhal and xhal’fae)